TrudAX/denistrunin-blog/src/draft/xpptools-devglobal/index.md

 excerpt: "Fields list form is an extended version of the standard Show all fields form with the additional features such as displaying all fields with the extended information, comparing and editing"
 ---

-[Fields list form](https://github.com/TrudAX/XppTools#-fields-list) is an extended version of the standard **Show all fields** form with the additional features such as displaying all fields with the extended information, comparing and editing.

-Global class is a popular class that contains a lot of small functions to help you perform typical development actions.
-This post related to similar functions.
-Class name is DEV.
+Global class is a standard class that contains a lot of small static functions.
+This post describes additional functions.
+Class exists in [DEVCommon](https://github.com/TrudAX/XppTools#devcommon-model) model and has a name DEV.
 As a common practice you can copy it into your application as is, or rename it to your model name(e.g. ABC)

-## Functions list
+## DEV class methods

 #### buf2Buf

-Copies one cursor to another using copy by field names(standard buf2Buf using IDs)
+Copies one cursor to another using copy by field names(standard *buf2Buf* uses IDs).
+So you copy values between different tables

 ```csharp
 static void buf2Buf(Common _dest, Common _source, container _fieldsToExclude = conNull())